Scholarship of Teaching and Learning Modules

 Welcome!

-to the Scholarship of Teaching and Learning (SoTL) Modules.
+to the HERDSA Scholarship of Teaching and Learning (SoTL) Modules.
 The aim of the series of modules is to introduce you to the nature, purpose and process of scholarship of teaching and learning, and act as a capacity building resource to assist you to develop and refine your SoTL knowledge and skills.

 Learn more